sendilkumarmv/tpl/README.md

 Console.WriteLine("Task completed.");
 ```

+>[!NOTE]
+>Below constructors for the Task creation can be demonstrated by the combination of the above sample code

 `var t = new Task((state) => {}, state, cancellationToken);`

 `var t = new Task((state) => {}, state, taskCreationOptions);`